Top 5 carriers for winter skin care: natural oils, butters & waxes!

 You can use baobab seed oil alone for your body and face.
 It also blends well with other oils, and adds a luxurious texture to body lotion, butters, salves, and balms.

 You might sometimes hear this referred to as “jojoba oil.”

 That’s because “jojoba oil” and “jojoba wax” are the same thing!
 Jojoba seeds are cold pressed to produce a natural wax with a liquid, oily texture.

-Its molecular structure closely resembles the natural oil produced by your skin, which is called “sebum.”
-Since skin “recognizes” jojoba wax, it’s easily absorbed—even by sensitive skin.
+Its molecular structure closely resembles the natural oils produced by your skin, which is called “sebum.”
+Since skin “recognizes” jojoba wax, it’s easily absorbed—even by sensitive skin types.
 Jojoba also has a subtle, barely-there aroma.
 It lets the scent of your essential oils take the spotlight!